-When the brief battle tutorial ends, you (the hero of the story) will receive the opportunity to save one of the four title Champions.
+When the brief battle tutorial ends, you (the hero of the story) will receive the opportunity to save one of the four starter Champions.
 Whether or not you decide to go with Athel of the Sacred Order, Elhain of the High Elves, Galek of the Orcs, or Kael of the Dark Elves, don’t fret too much about your choice.
-All four Champions are available to unlock throughout the game.
-You can start by simply picking the faction you most identify with, or the Champion whose design you enjoy the most.
+All four Champions are available to earn throughout the game.
+You can start by simply picking the Faction you most identify with, or the Champion whose design you enjoy the most.

 Don’t be afraid to grind!

 Throughout the course of your adventure within RAID: Shadow Legends, you may find yourself outclassed by enemy hordes or trying to work with new Champions whose capabilities lag behind the rest of your squad’s.
 Situations like these are the perfect opportunity to grind.
 You can freely repeat all Campaign missions and Dungeons as you need.
 Some quests may come with time restrictions, but plenty of adventures can be revisited as many times as you wish — assuming you have the in-game Energy for them.
 There are many reasons to replay missions, and leveling up is only one of them.